 - Create a safe space for dialogue.
 Allow customers to speak their minds.
 Understand that people have their own set of values, opinions, temperaments, and conversational skills - and accept that they might differ from yours.

 Let customers express themselves without jumping in to correct them or split hairs and debate.
 Give them the chance to speak their ideas in their way; it won’t lessen your ideas, after all.

 2. Don’t use absolutes

-Terms like “always”, “never”, “nothing” and “everything” are communication killers.
+Terms like “always”, “never”, “nothing” and “everything” is communication killers.

 Absolute terms create cognitive distortions.
-They bias interpretations of the things around us, undermine our perceptions, and reduce our ability to see things from a customers’ perspective.
+The bias interpretations of the things around us, undermine our perceptions and reduce our ability to see things from a customers’ perspective.